-Connecting the Serial Ports: J4, J5
+Connecting the Serial Ports

-Two DB-9P serial port cables are provided with the mother-board.
-They are mounted on a card-edge bracket along with the optional PS/2 mouse cable.
+A 9-pin and 25-pin serial port cables are provided with the motherboard.
+They are mounted on a card-edge bracket.
 The upper serial port cable should be used for the COM 1 primary serial port; connect it to Connector J4 on the motherboard.
 The lower serial port cable should be used for the COM 2 secondary serial port; connect it to Connector J5 on the motherboard.
 Make sure the colored stripes on the ribbon cables are aligned with pin 1 of Connectors J4 and J5.
+Please refer to the illustration on the next page.

-PS/2 Mouse Port (optional): J3
+PS/2 Mouse Port (optional)

 The PS/2 mouse port is a 6-pin connector on the system board.
-Attach the 6-pin mouse port cable to Connector J3 and make sure the brown wire on the PS/2 mouse connector aligns with pin 1 of Connector J3.
+Attach the 6-pin mouse port cable, which is mounted on a card-edge bracket, to Connector J3.
+Make sure the brown wire on the PS/2 mouse port is aligned with pin 1 of Connector J3.
+Mount the card-edge bracket to the system chassis.
+Please refer to the illustration on the next page.